bloominstituteoftechnology/React-Sorting-Hat/README.md

 - `cd` into `react-sorting-hat` directory and run `yarn install` to retrieve your dependancies.
 - run `yarn start` to spin up your `webpack development server`
-- create a directory called `components` and start to think about all of the components you'll need for this application.
+- Inside of `./react-sorting-hat/src` create a directory called `components` and start to think about all of the components you'll need for this application.

 ### Project description and requirements